Australia's forests – overview

 How a forest is defined in Australia

-Large expanses of tropical Australia where trees are spread out in the landscape are forest, as are many of areas of multi-stemmed eucalypt mallee.
+Large expanses of tropical Australia where trees are spread out in the landscape are forest, as are many areas of multi-stemmed eucalypt mallee.
 What many people would typically think of as forests—stands of tall, closely spaced trees—comprise a relatively small part of the country’s total forest area.

 Australia’s native forests are grouped into eight types: